apacheignite/documentation/odbc-driver/connection-string-18.md

     "2-0": "PORT",
     "3-0": "CACHE",
     "3-1": "Cache name.
 If it is not defined than default cache will be used.
-Note that the cache name is case sensitive.", "2-1": "Port on which OdbcProcessor of the node is listening.", "1-1": "Address of the node to connect to.", "1-2": "",
+Note that the cache name is case sensitive.", "2-1": "Port on which OdbcProcessor of the node is listening.\n\nThis argument value is ignored if `ADDRESS` argument is specified.", "1-1": "Address of the node to connect to.\n\nThis argument value is ignored if `ADDRESS` argument is specified.", "1-2": "",
     "2-2": "10800",
     "6-0": "PROTOCOL_VERSION",